Tom Barber explains how he keeps motivated and shares some tips and guidance to keep your motivation going.

-First choice - The uncertainty surrounding COVID-19 may still prevent record-status competitions going ahead next year.
+First choice - You're unable to take part in a competition due to health/other reasons.
 Are you still willing to commit to the long term effort, in pursuit of your goal?

 Second choice - You don't currently train during the week.
 To go to the next level, you will have to make time on weeknights, or maybe even weekday mornings before work/school, to train more consistently than you are currently.
 Are you willing to make time to train, in pursuit of your goal?